DanyRobRey/pokeberries_statistics/README.md

 2. Get Poke Berries Plot:
 - ```bash
-- ```bash
   GET /allBerryStatsPlot

 This endpoint generates a combined histogram and boxplot plot based on the statistics of Pokemon berries.
 It visualizes the distribution of growth times among the berries.

 Parameters: None
 Response: Returns the generated plot image in PNG format.
 Response Example:
 ![Response Sample Image](plot_sample.png)